All Episodes

 And they print out their instant messages to show everybody to get a yuck and a laugh.

-You've you've got you've got the beginnings of how this stuff finds its way into the public domain.
+And bamo, you've got the beginnings of how this stuff finds its way into the public domain.

-There's also another page out there, Tyson Tyson Villa.
+There's also another page out there, Tyson.

-Uh other pages, I can't remember his last name, but he's the one that's been all over TV.
+Other pages, I can't remember his last name, but he's the one that's been all over TV.

-And other pages are sending emails out uh from concern pages of America or some such thing, warning people in the media about this guy that he's nothing but a media hog, he's a phony baloney, plastic banana, good time rock and roller.
+And other pages are sending emails out from concerned pages of America or some such thing, warning people in the media about this guy.

-And so whether don't know the details of this and how true they are, but the point is there's not unity among the pages.
+And so whether, don't know the details of this and how true they are, but the point is there's not unity among the pages.

 They're like any other group of people.

-He's divorced and now's proclaimed himself gay publicly, and and other pages are a little resentful that he's trying to make himself the face of the story with all this TV time and so forth.
+And other pages are a little resentful that he's trying to make himself the face of the story with all this TV time and so forth.

-Here's the CNN story Page's family, leave our hero son alone.
+Page's family leave our hero son alone.

-Uh and the interesting line from this we are pleased that he had the opportunity, our son, to serve as a page in the U.S. House of Representatives, and if given the opportunity, he would serve as a page again.
+And the interesting line from this, we are pleased that he had the opportunity, our son, to serve as a page in the U.S. House of Representatives.

 That sort of argues against the fact that the whole place is a sexual cesspool, does it not?

-Ernest is took a congressman from uh Oklahoma running for governor there, apparently got this got a question from the media asking if it was Carl Rove who recommended that he hire Jordan Edmund.
+If some parents want to send their son back there, Ernest Isstook, on whose staff Jordan Edmund now works, Ernest Istuk, a congressman from Oklahoma running for governor there, apparently got a question from the media asking if it was Carl Rove who recommended that he hire Jordan Edmund.

 Now, why would that question pop up?

-Because I suspect after the Drudge Post yesterday, somebody in the left, some people are suspecting a rove dirty trick to trip him up.
+Because I suspect after the Drudge post yesterday, somebody in the left, some people are suspecting a Rove dirty trick to trip him up.

-Uh so Istook dismissed the question.
+So Isstuk dismissed the question.

-He uh he uh he did not answer it.
+He did not answer it.

-Actually it's in St. Petersburg.
+Actually, it's in St. Petersburg.

 Some Florida Democrats called Kevin King a rising star amongst the ranks of Democrats, but others, like the head of the Pinellas Democratic Party, Ed Helm, had doubts.